tweksteen/burst/doc/index.rst

   >>> new_r()
   >>> new_r.response
   <200 Gzip 5419>

+For more fun, try the :meth:`Request.play`.
+It will start your editor (which should be Vim) and display the request and the response in two different windows.
+Every time you save the request file, the request is made to the server and the response displayed.

 :class:`Response` objects have the attributes: status, reason, headers, content, readable_content.
 You can use the *preview* method to open a static dump of